zzzprojects/docs/learnentityframeworkcore.com/pages/dbcontext/index.md

 description: The Entity Framework Core DbContext class's role and capabilities
 canonical: /dbcontext
 status: Published
-lastmod: 2023-02-22
+lastmod: 2025-07-11
 ---

 # EF Core DbContext

-The EF Core `DbContext` class represents a session with a database and provides an API for communicating with the database with the following capabilities:
+The EF Core `DbContext` class represents a session with a database and provides an API for communicating with the database through the following capabilities:

 - Database Connections
 - Data operations such as querying and persistence